 - TGF managed accounts invest predominantly in spread bets.
 Spread betting involves a high level of risk to your capital.
 Spread bets are geared (or leveraged) products.
 This means that, in comparison to a conventional investor, you only have to commit a small sum of money for each trade, known as margin, but still have exposure to the full market position.
 As a result of gearing, it is not uncommon for the losses on a spread bet to exceed the initial capital deposited.
 However, this cannot happen with TGF clients.
 TGF has a non-recourse guarantee arrangement in place with the clearing broker, Spreadex, who guarantee that you will never be called upon to make further margin payments.
 Your account cannot therefore go below zero, so you can never lose more than your original investment. - The valuation of a TGF investor's account depends on market conditions.
 Consequently, the value of that account will go down as well as up, and investors may not receive back the full amount that they invested. - The spread bets placed by TGF will be on global futures markets, which can be volatile.
 Whereas most of the markets traded by TGF are highly liquid, some of the markets traded are small by comparison and are therefore less liquid.
 These carry a higher risk profile than larger, more liquid markets. - It will be some time before a client's funds are fully invested.
 Only then are TGF investors likely to experience maximum returns (though they will then also be at maximum risk).
-TGF should, therefore, be regarded as a medium to long-term investment rather than a short-term investment. - Although all gains from spread betting are currently free of income or capital taxes in the UK, current legislation may change in the future. - In the event of a failure by our partner broker to keep client funds properly segregated as required by FCA rules, the Financial Services Compensation Scheme (FSCS) will indemnify you but only up to a limit of £50,000 per claim. - Example 18 Your account balance stands at £200,000.
+TGF should, therefore, be regarded as a medium to long-term investment rather than a short-term investment. - Although all gains from spread betting are currently free of income or capital taxes in the UK, current legislation may change in the future. - There is a significant risk that financial regulators will impose rule changes (e.g. increasing margin requirements, forcing us to close out losing positions prematurely, etc.) that may adversely impact our investment performance. - In the event of a failure by our partner broker to keep client funds properly segregated as required by FCA rules, the Financial Services Compensation Scheme (FSCS) will indemnify you but only up to a limit of £50,000 per claim. - Example 1: Your account balance stands at £200,000.
 If our partner broker becomes insolvent and its administrator can pay out only 75p in the £ (£150,000) of your account balance, the FSCS would make up the difference of £50,000.
-If your balance were, say, £210,000, you would suffer a £10,000 loss. - Example 28 Your account balance stands at £100,000.
+If your balance were, say, £210,000, you would suffer a £10,000 loss. - Example 2: Your account balance stands at £100,000.
 If our partner broker becomes insolvent and its administrator can pay out only 50p in the £ (£50,000) of your account balance, the FSCS would make up the difference of £50,000.
 If your balance were, say, £110,000, you would suffer a £10,000 loss.